osteele/imu-tools/README.md

 <http://localhost:8000/model.html> displays the bunny, with its orientation
 yolked to the IMU orientation.
-The model is red before the sensor is minimally calibrated, and it fades out when sensor data is not being recieved.
+The model is red before the sensor is minimally calibrated, and it fades out when sensor data is not being received.

 ## Command-Line Testing